Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 There are often many versions of each algorithm, rather than a canonical definition.
 Also, many of these algorithms often work despite bugs.
 This gives you flexibility in development and implementation.
 Get your algorithm "working" first, then try to make it "correct".

 Code the algorithms yourself, it's more fun.
-If you get stuck, ask ChatGPT for some ideas or sample functions.
+If you get stuck, ask an LLM for some ideas or sample functions.

 Share your code with fellow algorithm lovers, e.g. github, twitter, reddit, etc. Share a link to your code with me - I may set something up (e.g. code page, comments, forum, etc.)